Jerudong International School: Arts Centre

 The Jerudong International School Arts Centre is a multi-purpose complex dedicated to the performing arts which was opened in October 2011.
-The Arts Centre comprises a theatre, which can accommodate up to 725 guests on normal seating, a Black Box Theatre, an Art Gallery, a Conference Room, Orchestra Rehearsal Room, spaces for exhibition, dance studio and several bespoke drama classrooms.
+The Arts Centre comprises a theatre, which can accommodate up to 725 guests on normal seating, a Black Box Theatre, an Art Gallery, a Conference Room, Orchestra Rehearsal Room, spaces for exhibition, dance studio, recording studio and several bespoke drama classrooms.
 The JIS Arts Centre has also become the venue for Toyota Classics Orchestra in Brunei since 2012.
 In 2017, the Earl and Countess of Wessex visited the school and Arts Centre.

 Outdoor Discovery Centre (ODC)

-In July 2022, JIS was awarded the Global Eco Schools Green Flag Award for our Outdoor Discovery Centre (ODC), a 10,000m^{2} space being reforested on our campus.
-The ODC has acted as an outdoor classroom showcasing student-led projects such as rewilding, fruit and vegetable gardens, maintaining the hives of our stingless bees, rainwater harvesting and eco-art.
+In July 2022, JIS received the Global Eco-Schools Green Flag Award for its Outdoor Discovery Centre (ODC), a 10,000 m^{2} area on the school campus that is being reforested.
+The ODC is used as an outdoor learning space for student-led projects, including rewilding, fruit and vegetable gardens, maintenance of stingless-bee hives, rainwater harvesting, and eco-art.